top of page

 IMG_6575.JPG

-Lu Hanessian works as a biopsychosocial educator, adjunct professor, senior consultant, strategic advisor, multidisciplinary program designer, and facilitator across sectors with companies, organizations, non-profits, educational institutions, and communities to Capitol Hill.
-Her work draws from a unique integration of relational neuropsychology, interpersonal neurobiology, trauma and stress resilience, multi-cultural restorative processes, somatics, conflict transformation, adaptive leadership, the science of thriving, embodied expressive arts, and the dynamics of resilience and transformative growth.
+Lu Hanessian is a biopsychosocial educator, practitioner, adjunct professor, senior consultant, strategic advisor, multidisciplinary program designer, and facilitator across sectors with companies, organizations, non-profits, educational institutions, and communities.
+Her work draws from a unique integration of relational neuropsychology, interpersonal neurobiology, trauma and stress sciences, somatics, embodied expressive arts, conflict transformation, social and narrative justice, the dynamics of resilience, and transformative growth.

 Lu is an award-winning journalist, author, former NBC network anchor and Discovery Health Channel host, as well as host of more than thirteen shows, with more than 25 years of national and international broadcast journalism experience.
 As a veteran journalist, Lu's work also centers media literacy and the "neuroethics of news."
 In this domain, she teaches, trains, and consults on news literacy, trauma-sensitive reporting, and stress resilience, through a lens of trauma-informed journalism.